zeroarst/ViewTransitioner/README.md

 [![ ](https://jitpack.io/v/zeroarst/ViewTransitioner.svg)](https://jitpack.io/#zeroarst/ViewTransitioner)

-Allow you to transition between views smoonthly with in &amp; out animations without interrupting each other.
+Allow you to transition between views smoonthly by applying in &amp; out animations on each `View` without interrupting each other.
 This uses Pool mechanism.

-It is recommended to use along with [Glide][1] which save you trouble of OOM.
+If you want to transition ImageView I would recommend using [Glide][1] which save you trouble of OOM.
 Check the ViewTransitionExample to see how to use them together.

 Tip: In the example it does not use `Bitmap` pool in order to avoid resuing bitmap that is still in animating.